Apply for the Master of Business Administration (MBA) through the Dunedin campus in 2014Apply Now

 The programme takes on a strong global perspective.
 Together with the diversity of our classes and opportunities for international exchange to renowned universities worldwide, we prepare students for success in the highly competitive global economy.
 Our comprehensive MBA programme also goes well beyond the academic syllabus to include career development guidance, practical experience and networking activities.

 Lecturers on the Otago MBA programme are drawn from three areas - the University, other reputable global business schools, and consultants or business practitioners.
 They are carefully selected for both academic excellence and strong practical experience in running successful businesses.
 The small class size ensures a large degree of personal mentoring and guidance from staff.

 The style of learning is highly interactive, and participants learn as much from one another as from the course leader or facilitator.
 Students are assigned to teams, which reflect the diversity of professional and educational backgrounds, demographics and work style preferences.
-These teams work together on projects, presentations, and assignments and learn to understand better their own and other team members' strengths and weaknesses as well as honing skills such as conflict resolution and problem solving.
+These teams work together on projects, presentations, and assignments to apply business knowledge learned in academic class in real live settings, as well as hone skills such as time management, conflict resolution and problem solving.

 Information for New Applicants